MatAtBread/AI-UI/guide/dynamic-content.md

 A child node, either passed to a tag creating function (like `div` or `App` above) or returned by a `constructed()` member of an `extended(...)` tag, can be:

 * a DOM Node
-* a collection of DOM Nodes, like an array, a NodeList or HTMLCollection
+* a collection of DOM Nodes, such as a NodeList or HTMLCollection
 * a primitve with a `toString()` method (numbers, strings, booleans, etc)
+* an array of any of the above
 * a Promise or async iterable that resolves or yields any of the above

 You can, if you wish, also [augment the standard DOM API](./augment-dom-api.md) so that most standard DOM APIs that accept DOM Nodes (such as [Element.append](https://developer.mozilla.org/en-US/docs/Web/API/Element/append)) can also accept any of the above in addition to just DOM Nodes.